McFredward/ace-combat-uevr/README.md

-# Playing Ace Combat 7 in VR with the Yaw 3
+# Playing Ace Combat 7 in VR with a YawVR device.

 ## Installation Steps